 Understanding what causes your stress is key to preventing and managing it.
 Think about when you’ve felt stress; what triggered it and is there a pattern to when you feel under pressure? i.e. similar situations or tasks.
 Think about how you organise yourself and your time; one of the quickest solutions to reducing stress is making sure you don’t leave tasks until the deadline is looming.
 You could try collaborating with co-workers to maximise your resources, and make sure to ask for help when you need it.
 Planning your workload as much as possible (we understand this isn’t always possible!) will take some pressure off you and, hopefully, reduce your stress.

 Sometimes your stressors are not something you can directly control.
 If there are external factors at work - issues with management, relationships with colleagues, your skills in relation to your tasks - that are causing you stress it's important to assess how best to remedy this.
 Hopefully you'll have a supportive manager or HR department you can speak to about any issues you're having, but this isn't always the case.
 If your workplace is somewhere that makes you unhappy, for whatever reason, and you're not provided with the opportunity to make it better - is it somewhere worth staying?

 Work/ life balance

 Your activities outside of work are just as, if not more, important than your nine to five.
 Exercising or having a hobby that helps you switch off from work is essential to your mental and physical health.
 Personally, I walk to and from work every day and being able to clear my thoughts helps me focus and avoid distractions.
-Other people in our offices play music to relax, some climb hills and mountains, and others travel whenever they can.
+Other people in our offices climb hills and mountains and others travel whenever they can.
 Creative pursuits such as music, writing, or any kind of art are also fantastic ways of unwinding from a busy or stressful workplace.